Skip to main content

 Quick Start

-1. Installation
+1. Install

-Recommended: One-click installation script
+Recommended: one-click installation script

 curl https://static.cloudbase.net/cli/install/install.sh -fsS | bash

-2. Initialize AI configuration
+2. Initialize AI Configuration

 # Start Configuration Wizard